danluo7/gbm/README.md

-# Use Ballgown in R for differential expression (DE) analysis using output from Stringtie
+# Use Ballgown in R for differential expression (DE) analysis (then PCA) using output from Stringtie
 ## Perform A vs. B comparison, using all replicates, for known (reference only mode) transcripts

 (raw counts using htseq output will come later)